Diddy-Das/Diddy-Das/README.md

 - 👋 Hi, I’m @Diddy-Das
 - 👀 I’m interested in connecting with smart software developer
 - 🌱 I’m currently learning every possible program to help me build the future internet UI
-- 💞️ I’m looking to collaborate on building the future internet interface the current UI is boring and archaic
+- 💞️ I’m looking to collaborate on building the future internet interface I believe the current internet UI is boring and archaic
 - 📫 How to reach me you can reach me at contact@alphasequential.com

 <!---